estebansolo/python30/docs/10_error_handling.md

 `try/except` allows us to capture errors and manipulate them without stopping the workflow.

-The `try` block contains the code that could cause an error and we''re going to capture it in except.
+The `try` block contains the code that could cause an error and we're going to capture it in `except`.

 ```python
 try: